BRITE-REU/snakemake-workshop/README.md

 In this workshop you will use snakemake to create a workflow to download, process, and plot single-cell data. (sea urchins)

 ## Getting Started
+0. Confirm that you have read through the pre-workshop material and are familiar with the following concepts (if not, please do this now):
+    - git status, git add, git commit, git pull, git push
+    - what is a Snakefile
+    - Open up the snakemake documentation and feel free to reference this as you work: <https://snakemake.readthedocs.io/en/stable/index.html>
 1. Log on to the SCC
     - Hint: Start an interactive node
 2. Fork the workshop repository to your own account: <https://github.com/BRITE-REU/snakemake-workshop>